Alfredo Luís da Costa: Assassination to death

 On the morning of 1 February 1908, Alfredo Costa met with Manuel Buíça and other Carbonárias in the Quinta do Xexé, in Olivais, where they finalized the assassination of João Franco and members of the Royal Family.
 It is unclear when the decision was made to kill the King, but it was part of the instructions given to the cell that Alfredo Costa and Manuel Buíça belonged to, during the Elevator coup attempt.

-At about two in the afternoon, Manuel Buíça and three others had lunch in a corner-table near the kitchen in the Café Gelo.
+At about two in the afternoon, Manuel Buíça and three others had lunch in a corner table near the kitchen in the Café Gelo.
 The assassins talked quietly, as Alfredo Costa quickly ate his meal.
 Manuel Buíça was the first to get up, and he advised his cohorts that he would go catch "the boat" (referring to his intent to meet the King's ferry as it arrived).
 By four o'clock, Alfredo Costa, Fabrício de Lemos and Ximenes, assumed positions under the arcade of the Minister of the Kingdom in the Terreiro do Paço.
-Manuel Buíça with Domingos Ribeiro and José Maria Nunes, positioned themselves within the square, near the statue of D. José across from the Ministry, alongside a tree and kiosk.
+Manuel Buíça, with Domingos Ribeiro and José Maria Nunes, positioned themselves within the square, near the statue of D. José across from the Ministry, alongside a tree and kiosk.
 The six-man cell await along the planned route of the Royal Family, along with the rest of the gathered population, eyeing the arrival of the boat on which they travelled.

-After the disembarking, around twenty minutes past five in the afternoon, Manuel Buíça had opened fire on the landau.
+After disembarking, around twenty minutes past five in the afternoon, Manuel Buíça had opened fire on the landau.
 Alfredo Costa jumped on the carriage and fired two shots into the already lifeless body of the monarch: Buíça had already killed the King with his first shot.
 The Queen confronted Costa with her bouquet of flowers, yelling: "Infames!
 Infames!"
 (English: Infamous).
-Costa turned to the Prince Royal and fired a shot that hit him in the chest, but being of a small calibre it did not penetrate the sternum, and the Prince opened fire on Costa, firing four rapid shots with his service revolver.
-Costa fell from the carriage; later, in the autopsy, it was learned that the shots fractured Costa's left humerus and although it was not fatal, it impeded him from holding onto the edge of the landau.
+Costa turned to the Prince Royal and fired a shot that hit him in the chest, but being of a small calibre, it did not penetrate the sternum, and the Prince opened fire on Costa, firing four rapid shots with his service revolver.
+Costa fell from the carriage; later, in the autopsy, it was learned that the shots fractured Costa's left humerus, and although it was not fatal, it impeded him from holding onto the edge of the landau.
 A mounted cavalry officer, Lieutenant Figueira, then attacked Costa with his sabre, wounding him in the back and face.
 The municipal police then committed to the attack, and two agents apprehended him and dragged the assassin to the police quadrant near the city hall.
-At the entrance he was shot by an unidentified officer or member of the Municipal Guard, which perforated his lung, killing him.
+At the entrance, he was shot by an unidentified officer or member of the Municipal Guard, which perforated his lung, killing him.